alfrepo/blog/content/docs/notes/article000034.md

 ### **AWS Database Migration Service (AWS DMS) && AWS Schema Conversion Tool (SCT):**

+- it can **continuosly replicate DB data**, keeping source fully operational.
+E.g. to sync one DB with another.
+  - With AWS Database Migration Service, you can continuously replicate your data with high availability and consolidate databases into a petabyte-scale data warehouse by streaming data to Amazon Redshift and Amazon S3.

 AWS Database Migration Service (AWS DMS) is a fully managed service that helps you migrate your on-premises databases to the AWS Cloud.
 It supports a variety of database engines, includ

 **AWS Schema Conversion Tool (SCT)** is a tool that can be used to convert the schema of an on-premises database to a compatible schema for an AWS database.
 This can be helpful if you need to migrate a database to a different database platform.